Leigh Chapman: Hollywood beginnings

 In 1967 she wrote Kings X for producer Albert S. Ruddy.
-She helped write a pilot, Where the Girls Are (1968), and appeared in another one, Land's End, with Desi Arnaz, an experience she hated so much it made her decide to quit acting.
+She helped write the pilot Where the Girls Are (1968), and appeared in Land's End, with Desi Arnaz, an experience she hated so much it made her decide to quit acting.

 She wrote episodes of It Takes a Thief, and Mod Squad.
-She did an unproduced feature, Occam’s Razor (1969), for a company she formed with Harley Hatcher, Har-Leigh.
+She did the unproduced feature Occam’s Razor (1969) for a company she formed with Harley Hatcher: Har-Leigh.
 The film was not made.
-She was also mentored by Howard Hawks.
+She also was mentored by Howard Hawks.
 "Plot, or structure, really, is my weakness," she said later.
 "But dialogue is my strong suit."

-Chapman then decided to drop out and live in Hawaii for a year.
+Chapman then decided to live in Hawaii for a year.